-While the Dec.
-6 strike saw significantly fewer protesters (roughly 40) than the one held in September, which drew close to 300 people, the group remained a powerful force, small yet loud, determined to put pressure on lawmakers for more climate-change regulations.
-Other speakers of the event included House Rep. Anna Eskamani, Raquel Fernandez of Sierra Club Florida and Laura Belts with East Orlando Coalition.
+The Dec.
+6 strike saw significantly fewer protesters (roughly 40) than the one held in September, which drew close to 300 people.
+The group remained a powerful force, small yet loud, determined to put pressure on lawmakers for more climate-change regulations.
+Other speakers of the event that youth activists and others came to see included House Rep. Anna Eskamani, Raquel Fernandez of Sierra Club Florida and Laura Belts with East Orlando Coalition.
 One protester came dressed as Lorax, the titular character from a Dr. Seuss book about how greed supersedes a respect for nature—the enduring plight of the environment.

-But the showstoppers of the strike were unquestionably the youth.
+But the showstoppers of the strike were unquestionably the youth activists.
 Angry, frustrated, resolute—they demanded action from those tasked with safeguarding their future: parents, lawmakers, politicians, world leaders.
-The concern of many young climate strikers is not just awareness; it’s implementing real change in environmental policies, in legislation, in state and municipal sustainability goals.
+In fact, the concern of many youth activists is not just awareness.
+More so, it’s implementing real change in environmental policies, in legislation, in state and municipal sustainability goals.
 It’s changing daily routines and habits.
 Without action, as hundreds of thousands of them have trumpeted in the streets, their efforts are meaningless.

 Sosa, dressed in a fitted white shirt and high-rise blue jeans, a flourish of sparkly ivy painted on the right side of her face, concluded her speech, her voice carrying the urgency that the environmental crisis commands.
 “We have solutions to this problem,” she said.
 “Now let’s speak about them.”

-Several Fridays for Future demonstrations have also, not incidentally, coincided with major international climate summits, the most recent being on Dec.
+Several Fridays for Future demonstrations have also, not incidentally, coincided with major international climate summits.
+The most recent was on Dec.
 6 during the U.N.’s 25th session of the Conference of the Parties, otherwise known as COP25.
 The two-week conference, held this time in Madrid, ended Sunday after an additional two days of deliberations.
 Leaders from nearly 200 countries introduced “ambitious new targets” for reducing greenhouse gases.
-Other topics discussed included streamlining the global carbon market; protecting the conservation of forests, oceans and the poles; and helping developing nations adapt to climate change by investing in low-carbon systems.
+Other topics discussed included streamlining the global carbon market, protecting forests, oceans and the poles as well as helping developing nations adapt to climate change by investing in low-carbon systems.

 Though the conference focused largely on niceties, such as clarifying goals of the Paris Agreement, which aims to keep the world’s temperature from exceeding 1.5 degrees Celsius, it was still a critical step in paving the way for international diplomacy in upcoming U.N. negotiations.
-This was also the last major summit before next year’s COP, set to take place in Glasgow, where world leaders will finalize the commitments of the agreement.
+This was also the last major summit before next year’s COP.
+Set to take place in Glasgow, this will be where world leaders will finalize the commitments of the agreement.
 Scientists have maintained that keeping global temperature below 1.5 degrees Celsius would require halving global emissions by as early as 2030.
-With reports showing a 4% increase in greenhouse gases since 2015, when the agreement was signed, the world, at large, is nowhere near meeting that target.
+Reports show a 4% increase in greenhouse gases since 2015, when the agreement was signed.
+The world, at large, is nowhere near meeting that target.

-Nonetheless, some students, like Sosa, are more than prepared to do so—at least until lawmakers and elected officials start listening.
+Nonetheless, some students and youth activists, like Sosa, are more than prepared to do so—at least until lawmakers and elected officials start listening.
 The Dec.
 6 strike in Orlando was Sosa’s second protest; in September, she attended the first Fridays For Future climate strike with IDEAS For Us, this one also held in front of City Hall.
 She had been looking to join a local protest, and happened upon the Fridays For Future Global Climate Strike on Facebook Events.
-With excitement about the youth climate movement buzzing around her school’s halls, she felt compelled to participate.
+Excitement about the youth climate movement was buzzing around her school’s halls.
+She felt compelled to participate.

 As global warming continues unabated, Florida will be one of the geographic regions that bear the brunt of its consequences.
 “Dangerous heat days,” as scientists call them, are expected to increase from 25 days a year to 130 by 2050.
-With extreme weather and flooding, mosquito seasons will last longer, heightening the risk of insect-borne diseases, such as West Nile virus, Eastern equine encephalitis and St. Louis encephalitis.
-Nearly half of the coral reefs that blanket Florida’s seaboard, known as the third-largest barrier reef in the world, have disappeared, due to ocean acidification from warming water temperatures.
+Extreme weather and flooding will lead tomosquito seasons will last longer.
+This heightens the risk of insect-borne diseases, such as West Nile virus, Eastern equine encephalitis and St. Louis encephalitis.
+Nearly half of the coral reefs that blanket Florida’s seaboard, known as the third-largest barrier reef in the world, have disappeared.
+This is due to ocean acidification from warming water temperatures.
 And the sea level around Florida is eight inches higher than it was in 1950.

 Hoping to address these issues, protesters at the Dec.
 6 strike came armed with a list of demands.
 Chief among them was passing legislation that would transition the state to 100% renewable energy by 2050 (HB97/SB256), designate sunscreens containing coral-bleaching chemicals as prescription-only (SB318), prohibit plastic carryout bags and straws (SB40), and ban shark finning and the sale of shark products (HB401/SB680).
-While the Sunshine State has indeed made admirable strides in reducing its carbon footprint, most notably in its investments toward green buildings and renewable energy, it still has a long way to go in the battle against global warming.
+The Sunshine State has indeed made admirable strides in reducing its carbon footprint.
+Notably in its investments toward green buildings and renewable energy.
+It still has a long way to go in the battle against global warming.

-After the last speaker concluded, protesters lined up in single file and marched through downtown Orlando, their signs held high, cheering every time a passing vehicle honked.
+After the last speaker concluded, protesters lined up in single file and marched through downtown Orlando.
+They held their signs held high, cheering every time a passing vehicle honked.
 With Lorax leading the way, they bellowed a series of chants: Do you know what would be great?
 Solar in the Sunshine State!
 What do we want?
 Climate action!
 When do we want it?
 Now!